splunk/splunk-jenkins-otel/README.md

 ## I've verified traces are going in to Splunk APM.
 Where should I see my Jenkins Instance in Splunk APM?
 - Splunk APM will show your Jenkins instance as the same value you have input in The Jenkins OpenTelemetry Plugin setup's `Service name` and `Service namespace` settings
 - Each of the Pipelines running in the Jenkins instance will be treated as a Service Endpoint in Splunk APM
-- Basic [Jenkins dashboards](./dashboards/) are included in this repository as a starting point
+- Basic [Jenkins dashboards](./dashboards/) are included in this repository as a starting point (both as [JSON for import](https://docs.splunk.com/Observability/data-visualization/dashboards/dashboards-import-export.html) and Terraform files)
-    1. Filter by your environment variable
+    1. Filter by your `environment` variable
-    2. Filter by your Jenkins Service Name
+    2. Filter by your Jenkins `Service Name`
-    3. Filter by your Pipeline (or * for all pipelines)
+    3. Filter by your Pipeline (or `*` for all pipelines)
-    4. Edit Event Overlay to match detectors (I.E. Detector for build failures)
+    4. Edit [Event Overlay](https://docs.splunk.com/Observability/metrics-and-metadata/view-data-events.html#view-events) to match detectors (I.E. Detector for build failures) and show markers on your dashboards
 ![Service Endpoint Dashboard](./images/Jenkins-Service-Endpoint-OTEL-APM.png)

 ## Using OTEL connectors and processors to get a better overview of the Overall Jenkins Health and specific metrics around individual steps over time